alexeysas/sdc-behavioral-cloning/writeup_template.md

 The next goal was to make model drive autonomously on the second track.
 Model is clearly over-fitting for the first truck as car drives out of the road as soon as simulation started for the second track.

 So to prevent overfitting and train model to drive on the second track.
 I've collected two laps of data for the second track.
-Model
+After training on the new data - model was able to complete first turn for the second track.

-Additionaly I've collected additional recovery data for the places where model fall out of the road
+Additionaly I've started collecting recovery data for the places where model fall out of the road during my test runs
-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn how to reecover back to the center:

+![alt text][image7]
+![alt text][image8]
+![alt text][image9]

 #### Final Model Architecture